KarlMeierMattern/Full-Stack/Notes.md

 ### Comments

-// for inline comments
+Use // for inline comments
-/* for multiline comments */
+Use /* for multiline comments */
 ---

 ### Data Types